CityOfPhiladelphia/soda-carto/README.md

 `server.js` to simply delegate to `handler.js`.

 ## Feature support
+The below table outlines the specific features identified in the [SODA2 docs](https://dev.socrata.com/docs/queries/).
+Features designated `auto` are already PostgreSQL-compliant, so their support can be taken for granted.
+Features marked `supported` have custom "translation" code written to make them PostgreSQL/Carto-compliant.
+Features marked "todo" should be possible, but require translation code to be written.
+Those marked "not supported" are likely due to a shortcoming of the `node-sqlparser` library.

 | category | feature | example | support |
 |----------|---------|---------|---------|
 | $select | all fields | `$select=*` | auto |